SolaceSamples/solace-samples-python/README.md

 1. Install the API `pip install <path_to_installed_wheel>`

 ## Run Samples
-Execute the script of choice and pass the environment variables
+Execute the script of choice as follows:

+`python <name_of_file>.py`

+Note: to pass non default parameters, do so via the environment variables
 `SOL_HOST=<host_name> SOL_VPN=<vpn_name> SOL_USERNAME=<username> SOL_PASSWORD=<password> python <name_of_file>.py`

 ## Notes: